gnprice/tsflower/doc/notes/mapper.md

       to React Native's actual types (from its actual implementation, which is in Flow)

+    * Possibly other libraries; for example:

-    * Possibly other libraries -- e.g., Node is described both in `@types/node` and in flowlib
+      * Node is described both in `@types/node` and in flowlib.

+      * Immutable is written in untyped JS but has first-party type definitions for both TS and Flow.
+Maintained together, so one can hope for some coherence; but still an automatic translation of one is not going to be the same as the other.
+        The user probably wants the real first-party Flow definitions.

   * Further, when the reference starts with `import(…)` -- i.e. is an ImportTypeNode -- there is no direct equivalent of that construct